-- (a) clinically managed low-intensity residential services as specified in ASAM level of care 3.1 are covered for recipients whose condition meets the criteria for ASAM 3.1: - (i) is often a step down from a higher level of care and prepares the recipient for transition to the community and outpatient services; and - (ii) requires a minimum of five hours per week of recovery skills development.
+clinically managed low-intensity residential services as specified in ASAM level (a) of care 3.1 are covered for recipients whose condition meets the criteria for ASAM 3.1:

-- (b) clinically managed population-specific high-intensity residential services as specified in ASAM levels of care 3.3 and 3.5 are covered for recipients whose condition meets the criteria of ASAM level 3.3 or 3.5: - (i) level 3.3 meets the needs of recipients with cognitive difficulties needing more specialized individualized services.
+is often a step down from a higher level of care and prepares the (i) recipient for transition to the community and outpatient services; and level 3.3 meets the needs of recipients with cognitive difficulties (i) needing more specialized individualized services.
 The cognitive impairments can be due to aging, traumatic brain injury, acute but lasting injury, or illness.
-These recipients need a slower pace and lower intensity of services; - (ii) level 3.5 offers a higher intensity of service not requiring medical monitoring.
+These recipients need a slower pace and lower intensity of services; (ii)